Cisco Catalyst Center 2.3.7 Data Sheet

 Granular multilevel segmentation

-SD-Access, through Cisco DNA Center, creates virtual overlays over the underlying physical infrastructure and segments the network without regard to its topology.
+SD-Access, through Catalyst Center, creates virtual overlays over the underlying physical infrastructure and segments the network without regard to its topology.
 SD-Access also segments at a micro level by enforcing group-based policies through the network infrastructure.
 The resulting granular segmentation controls traffic flows without using complex firewalls and Access Control Lists (ACLs), which can be difficult and costly to maintain.

 Benefits of fabric infrastructure optimizations: